tedneward/Research/content/reading/gamedev/game-frame.md

 # Level Two: Pervasivenes and Engagement of Games
-(Part of the "why" of gamification: History of games; examples of how pervasive games are engaging us; etc)
+(Part of the "why" of gamification: History of games; examples of how pervasive games are engaging us; etc.)

 # Level Three: The Neuroscience of Play (and Fun)
 (Feeling good vs feeling motivated)